TIDE: Tuning-Integrated Dynamic Evolution for LLM-Based Automated Heuristic Design: Introduction

 The design of heuristic algorithms is crucial for solving NP-hard Combinatorial Optimization Problems (COPs) across various domains~\citep{sanchez2020systematic,peres2021combinatorial}.
 Traditionally, this process was a laborious pursuit constrained by the limits of human intuition.
 Recently, the advent of Large Language Models (LLMs) has catalyzed a paradigm shift, giving rise to Language Hyper-Heuristics (LHHs)~\citep{zhang2024understanding}.
 Groundbreaking studies, such as FunSearch~\citep{romera2024mathematical}, EoH~\citep{liu2024evolution}, and ReEvo~\citep{ye2024reevo}, have demonstrated that LLMs can act as intelligent designers~\citep{liu2024systematic} within evolutionary frameworks, automatically designing heuristics that surpass human-crafted baselines.
 By treating algorithm generation as a search problem within the code space, these methods have opened new frontiers in Automated Heuristic Design (AHD)~\citep{liu2024systematic,wu2024evolutionary}.

 However, treating algorithm evolution purely as a monolithic text generation task implies an oversimplified heuristic representation, obscuring the intrinsic nature of heuristics: the coupling of a discrete algorithmic structure (i.e., the symbolic logic flow) with a set of continuous-valued parameters.
 Although LLMs excel at symbolic reasoning, they suffer from \textit{numerical blindness}~\citep{feng2024numerical}, often hallucinating suboptimal constants that undermine the validity of the logic itself.
-While existing approaches like AutoEP~\citep{xu2025autoep} and HSEvo~\citep{dat2025hsevo} have emerged to address this limitation, they often overlook the strong coupling between algorithm structure and parameters, causing promising algorithm structures to be prematurely discarded due to uncalibrated parameters.
+The preceding approaches bifurcate the evolution of algorithmic structure and parameter configuration.
+For instance, AutoEP~\citep{xu2025autoep} serves as a hyperparameter controller for static algorithmic frameworks, limiting optimization to incremental refinement of pre-defined logic rather than to structural innovation.
+Conversely, HSEvo~\citep{dat2025hsevo} relegates parameter tuning to a post-hoc refinement stage applied only to pre-selected elites, creating a sequential dependency that overlooks the intrinsic coupling between algorithmic logic and numerical constants.
+Consequently, these methods bias the search towards designs that are merely robust to initialization, rather than unlocking the full potential of complex heuristics through joint optimization.

 In addition, current methods struggle with both search direction control and diversity maintenance.
 Frameworks like EoH~\citep{liu2024evolution} and MCTS-AHD~\citep{zheng2025monte} often use random or static strategies to schedule prompts, wasting tokens on unpromising directions.
 Conversely, reflection-based methods~\citep{ye2024reevo,dat2025hsevo,qi2025memetic,guo2025nested} tend to converge rapidly into a single dominant logic, sacrificing population diversity.
 PartEvo~\citep{hu2025partition} employs niching to enhance diversity.
 However, it relies on textual statistics (e.g., CodeBLEU~\citep{ren2020codebleu}) or semantic embeddings~\citep{chandrasekaran2021evolution}.
 These metrics cannot distinguish between real logical changes and simple code rephrasing, leading to a misaligned estimation of population diversity.